campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 ## Xenoblade Chronicles 3 Punctuates Nintendo's Venerated Series
 Almost 5 years after the relase of Xenoblade Chronicles 2, Xenoblade Chronicles 3 (henceforth referred to as "XC3") is finally here.
 While not quite a finale for the entire Xenoblade Chronicles Series, a director for the series [was quoted as saying](https://nintendoeverything.com/monolith-soft-shares-xenoblade-chronicles-3-message-another-tease-of-the-future/) that this game can be considered the end of the story that started with <text-with-tooltip :tooltip="'The events of Xenoblade 1 and 2 were kicked off by Klaus, a power-hungry scientist that activated a poorly-understood technological artifact that ended up splitting the universe in two.'">Klaus' experiment.</text-with-tooltip> In other words, "a stopping point".
 A resting place.
 A period in which the team and the fans can gather their thoughts, reflect on past experiences, and ponder where the series will go next.
 Xenoblade is not gone, but it's likely to go away for a while.

-So, as the ~conclusion~ "stopping point" for the beloved series, how does Xenoblade Chronicles 3 fare?
+So, as ~the conclusion~ a "stopping point" for the beloved series, how does Xenoblade Chronicles 3 fare?

-Interestingly, my opinion of this game eerily mirrors its premise: in Xenoblade Chronicles 3, two conflicting universes collide, leading to unstable paradoxes and conflict.
+Coincidentally, my opinion of this game mirrors its premise: in Xenoblade Chronicles 3, two universes collide, leading to conflict and struggle.
 Likewise, this game is full of ideas and concepts that both simultaneously enhance and detract from the overall experience.
 It's paradoxical, but not always in a good way.

 Let me show you what I mean.